Randy Arozarena Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.9 K/9, the second-best in the league.
+- The 9.8 strikeouts per nine innings put together by the Astros pitching staff ranks third in MLB.

-- The Astros have the fifth-ranked team ERA among all league pitching staffs (3.45).
+- The Astros have the fourth-ranked team ERA across all league pitching staffs (3.30).

-- The Astros rank 11th in baseball in home runs allowed (23 total, one per game).
+- Astros pitchers combine to allow 23 home runs (one per game), the eighth-fewest in the league.

-- Garcia (1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched) makes the start for the Astros, his fifth of the season.
+- Brown (2-0 with a 3.09 ERA and 24 strikeouts in 23 1/3 innings pitched) gets the start for the Astros, his fifth of the season.

-- The right-hander last pitched on Thursday against the Toronto Blue Jays, when he threw seven scoreless innings while giving up two hits.
+- In his most recent appearance on Friday, the right-hander tossed 4 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering seven hits.

-- The 26-year-old has an ERA of 5.14, with 10.3 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .259 batting average against him.
+- In four games this season, the 24-year-old has put up a 3.09 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.